-If you love the idea of living in a capital city with a small town feel, want to be close to Seattle, and be in the same environment that inspired some extremely influential bands, you should consider moving to Olympia.
+There are many reasons you should consider moving to Olympia.
+It’s a state capitol city with a small town feel.
+It’s close to Seattle and Portland, Oregon.
+Plus, you’ll be in the same environment that inspired some extremely influential bands.

 Photo Credit: Eric Schmahl

-Olympia is one of the smallest capital cities in the country, but it’s quickly growing in popularity due to its pleasant atmosphere, proximity to Seattle, and low cost of living.
+Olympia is one of the smallest capital cities in the country.
+Still, it’s quickly growing in popularity due to its pleasant atmosphere, proximity to Seattle, and low cost of living.

-Despite the size, Olympia is still a bustling capital city with a lot going on.
+Despite its size, Olympia is still a bustling capital city with a lot going on.
 To the outsider, it can be an intimidating place to move.

-Luckily, we created this guide to walk you through the ins and outs of Olympia.
+Luckily, we created this guide to walk you through the ins and outs of moving to Olympia, Washington.

 Quick Olympia Snapshot